quicwg/multipath/draft-ietf-quic-multipath.md

 ## Transport Layer Security

-Multipath extension is enabled after the handshake negotiation of QUIC connection is finished, and all the multipath extension frames can only be sent on 1-RTT short header packets.
+The multipath extension as specified in this document is only enabled after a successful handshake when both endpoints indicate support for this extension.
+Respectively, all new frames defined in this extension are only used in 1-RTT packets.
-Therefore, multipath extension generally follows the transport security mechanism in {{QUIC-TLS}}, including encryption key exchange, peer authentication, etc.
+As the handshake is not changed by this extension, the transport security mechanisms as specified in {{QUIC-TLS}}, such as encryption key exchange and peer authentication remain unchanged as well and the respective security considerations in {{QUIC-TLS}} applied unaltered.

 About packet protection, multipath extension uses path identifier as part of AEAD encryption nonce (See {{multipath-aead}}).
 For security consideration, path identifiers MUST NOT be reused for another path in the same connection in the future.